 A Note on Hazy Atmospheres: Planets with thick haze layer may pose a challenge for rotational signal using methods c and d (depending on the wavelengths of observations and the origins of molecular absorption or cloud features studied).
-Because haze particles by definition are small (~0.01 μ m), their residence time in the atmosphere will be much longer than the rotational period ($t{res} >> P$), which will result in featureless haze layers.
-As haze particles can be generated at smaller pressure levels and will settle down much slower than larger particles produces by condensate of structure as well as any surface structures.
+Because haze particles by definition are small ( $\sim 0.01~\mu$ m), their residence time in the atmosphere will be much longer than the rotational period ( $t{res} >> P$ ), which will result in featureless haze layers.
+As haze particles can be generated at smaller pressure levels and will settle down much slower than larger particles produces by condensation, the featureless haze layers if optically thick will mask any heterogenous condensate cloud structure as well as any surface structures.
 Similarly, optically thick haze layers may cover or weaken the rotationally broadened line profiles in the atmospheres, also limiting the use of Doppler techniques.
 Therefore, planets enshrouded in thick haze layers are not well suited for rotational studies.